 Thankfully we've put together this handy guide with our top picks of the best boxes to install Kodi on, from low-powered Linux machines to Android set top boxes capable of outputting at 4K resolutions.

 There are also boxes you can buy which have Kodi pre-installed on them, however it's here you'll have to be careful.
 Since Kodi is open-source software, a number of third parties have been modifying and selling it with third-party add ons that enable piracy.

 Since we don't know anyone who likes lawsuits from the Motion Picture Association of America, we have made every effort to include only those Kodi boxes which use a stock form of the software, without any piracy-enabling add ons.

 And while you might think that there aren't many clean boxes out there, there's actually a huge range of choices, all of which you can find on the pages that follow.

 This level of power also has several other benefits.
 You don't have to worry about graphically intensive skins slowing down your media experience, and the system can also be used to both play and stream games when you're not using Kodi/XBMC.

 The only downside of the Shield is its cost.
-With a starting price of $200 (£150) it's one of the more expensive boxes on our list but, for the money, you're getting a powerful streaming box with enough horsepower for a range of other applications.
+With a starting price of $200 (£190) for the 16GB model (a larger 500GB 'Pro' model is also available) it's one of the more expensive boxes on our list but, for the money, you're getting a powerful streaming box with enough horsepower for a range of other applications.